 The first blossom showed up yesterday.

 Today, more blossoms have opened.
 They appear to only last about a day, as yesterday’s flower is spent and shriveled.
 I’ll need to harvest quickly if I plan to decorate a salad.
 That’s fine by me.
 Wandering out into my yard to clip a necessary fresh ingredient makes me happy.

 Because my vine is just getting established and blossoms are few, I may wait until next season to nibble on them.
 In the meantime, I’ll just eat up those passionflowers with my eyes.

-Wondering what other beautiful flowering things you can eat straight from your yard?
+Wondering what other beautiful flowering things you can eat straight from the yard?
 Check out resources plus do’s and don’t in this wonderful blog post by Melissa Breyer from treehugger.com: “42 Flowers You Can Eat”